 - will listen and support you so you can cope with whatever is troubling you

 Your first session will be an Introduction session where we’ll explain all about the service and answer any questions you may have before we book your counselling session or sessions with a lowdown counsellor.

 I’d like some counselling.
 What do I do now?

-In person: Drop in and see us (there’s no need to book), or make an appointment (or someone can make an appointment for you).
+- Please call us on 01604 634385 to make an appointment (or someone can make an appointment for you).
 Let us know whether you would prefer to see a male or female counsellor.
 You can choose.